 Liquefied petroleum gas is a material composed of various hydrocarbons such as propane, butane, or a mixture thereof.
 In its gaseous form (vaporized) it is colorless and has a garlic-scented additive to ensure detection.
 In addition to being highly inflammable, it is also dangerous to inhale.
 For ease of transportation and storage, LPG is compressed into a liquid state and stored, in this form, within the LPG tank.
-As fuel is used, vapor passes from the top of the tank into the two stage pressure regulator and to the various gas appliances.
+As fuel is used, vapor passes from the top of the tank, via the high-pressure regulator, to the low-pressure regulator, and to the various gas appliances.

 Appliances will not function if the LP gas does not vaporize.
 Butane will not vaporize below 32 degrees F. (the freezing point of water), but propane will continue to vaporize down to 44 degrees below zero.
 Propane has become the main type of LP gas used in RV's in recent years.
 Your LP supplier will have the correct type or blend for your locale.
 If your travels will take you into an area where climate differs, ask your LP dealer for his recommendations.
-The names of LP suppliers can be found in the yellow pages of your telephone directory under "Gas-Liquefied Petroleum - Bottled & Bulk".
+The names of LP suppliers and be found in the yellow pages of your telephone directory under "Gas-Liquefied Petroleum - Bottled & Bulk".
 Many campgrounds now have LP gas fill facilities, as do some service stations.